DHTMLX/gantt-docs/data/api/gantt_onclear_event.md

 onClear
 =============

-@short: fires after all tasks were removed from the Gantt chart
+@short: fires after all tasks were removed from the Gantt chart by the api/gantt_clearall.md method

 @example: